smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 So.
 With that bit of background out of the way, it's clear that there is no legal or regulatory requirement for an employer to pay anything for performing on-call duties.
 Based on my own experiences and informal polling of others in the same industry, the prevailing attitude is that on-call is part of the job and "baked in" with the total compensation.
 Again, this depends on the specific part of the industry, but many on-call shifts receive no additional compensation or consideration for carrying the pager.
 There is also usually nothing paid for actually responding to a page that occurs during that time.

 Most places won't even give you a phone or subsidize your mobile carrier bill.
-It's just assumed that you'll happily install PagerDuty or Opsgenie or some other hateful app that violates the sanctity of your personal device, right there on the home screen next to Okta Verify.{{% margin-note side %}}A brief aside: fuck Okta Verify.{{% /margin-note %}}
+It's just assumed that you'll happily install PagerDuty or Opsgenie or some other hateful app that violates the sanctity of your personal device, right there on the home screen next to Okta Verify.{{% margin-note side %}}A brief aside: Fuck Okta Verify.{{% /margin-note %}}

 And again, there is definitely variability in this area.
 Some places do pay a modest honorarium for each on-call shift worked.
 Some will provide payment or "unofficial" compensatory time to balance out a page handled outside of typical business hours.{{% margin-note side %}}And if your employer does this, a small question for you: Do they _also_ reduce the amount of sprint story points they expect you to work through?{{% /margin-note %}} I have heard legends of organizations where the teams are staffed adequately and the systems simply don't page.
 Can you imagine a magical place where a person is only on-call for like two weeks over the course of the last quarter, and who never got paged?
-I, who once spent an entire summer being on-call every other week while sometimes fielding a dozen pages in the span of a single day, cannot.
+I, who once spent an entire summer being on-call every other week while occasionally fielding a dozen pages in the span of a single day, cannot.

 Perhaps the biggest source of variability comes from a team's willingness to improve the situation as opposed to simply accepting that things are the way they're meant to be.
 Some teams view a page as a signal that something needs to be immediately fixed to prevent that specific thing from ever happening again.
-Other teams view it as something that just happens, a natural consequence of supporting a product.
+Other teams view it as something that just happens as a natural consequence of supporitng a product, like a smoke detector battery chirp that everybody has learned to tune out over the course of many months.
 It is the manifestation of technical debt that has been boiling for years, looking for a pressure relief valve to escape through, and it just happened to find its release through your pager.
 Oddly enough, the teams that are most willing to actually prevent pages from recurring are also the most likely to actually write and maintain their on-call runbooks.
 Sometimes the runbook is the only friend an on-call engineer has.

----

-> I'm getting pages outta New Jersey from Courtney B\
-> Telling me about a party up in NYC
-> <footer>Nelly feat.
-City Spud, &ldquo;Ride wit Me&rdquo;</footer>

----
+## TODO

 > **Bart:** Milhouse, how could you let this happen?
 You were supposed to be the night watchman!
 >
 > **Milhouse:** I was watching.
 I saw the whole thing.
 First it started falling over, then it fell over.
 > <footer><em>The Simpsons</em>, &ldquo;Homer&rsquo;s Enemy&rdquo; (Season 8 Episode 23)</footer>

----

-> **Jesse:** We make poison for people who don't care.
-We probably have the most unpicky customers in the world.
-> <footer><em>Breaking Bad</em>, &ldquo;Fly&rdquo; (Season 3 Episode 10)</footer>
+A page can conceivably come at any time, day or night.
+The on-call engineer usually needs to receive the alert and begin working on the issue within a span of minutes, which means that this person must have a suitable work computer and sufficient internet connectivity available within that time commitment.
+Unless they take their bulky work laptop with them, {{% margin-note %}}By the way, not everybody lives in a perfectly harmonious area.
+There are plenty of places where computer bags get stolen from parked cars.
+Carrying this stuff around is a _genuine risk_ for some people.{{% /margin-note %}} it's not possible to travel anywhere that takes more than a few minutes to return from.
+They need always remain cognizant of their phone's signal quality and the availability of nearby Wi-Fi networks.

+Even certain household tasks---cutting the grass for example---require special attention.
+If a page comes in during that time, they'll most likely need to put the mower away to some degree {{% margin-note %}}In some areas, an unattended mower might get swiped.
+In others, it could lead to an HOA fine.{{% /margin-note %}} before going inside to clean up enough to do knowledge work.
+It's mentally taxing to jump from domestic labor to problem-solving knowledge work, and it's equally difficult to go back when the issue is finally resolved.

+It turns out that there are many things in life that are technically compatible with an on-call shift, but which require such delicate planning and consideration that it sometimes ends up being easier to just not bother doing any of that stuff during an on-call week.
+No significant travel or long walks/drives, no excessive drinking or partying, no ability to simply unplug and decompress.
+Even if a page never actually comes, there is always the _potential_ for a page to come.
+Maybe the primary on-call turned off his phone without telling anybody so he could attend a screening of _Oppenhemier_.{{% margin-note side %}}Actually happened.{{% /margin-note %}} Maybe there's time to quickly run to the grocery store and back, but it might be cutting it close.
+Maybe it's better to just stay home.
+Park in front of the TV and run out the clock.
+But don't watch anything too engrossing; getting paged right during the good part really sucks.

+This tends to happen eventually, even at organizations where the expected on-call load is near zero.
+It's not possible to live life completely normally while staying prepared to handle any page at any time.

+And, of course, when a page does come, it manages to find the most inopportune times to do so.
+I've been paged during nice dinners, in the middle of live entertainment, and at times that rightly should've been devoted to time with family members and friends.

+Also sleep.
+So many pages during overnight hours.

+Here's what happens when a page occurs in the middle of the night: First, if you happen to have a significant other, it invariably wakes them up before it wakes you.
+You get out of bed.
+It's dark.
+It's cold.
+You open your work laptop.
+Even at its lowest brightness, the 16-inch Liquid Retina XDR display is blindingly bright.
+Log into your email and Slack, open some dashboards, open Okta Verify on your phone,{{% margin-note side %}}Fuck Okta Verify.{{% /margin-note %}} and you've basically done everything you usually do at 9 a.m. on a regular workday.
+Six hours before you're supposed to be here, you're here.

 ---